Israel's military says it has fully disabled Yemen's main airport with airstrikes

 The Houthis on Sunday launched a missile that struck an access road near Israel's main airport near Tel Aviv, briefly halting flights and commuter traffic.
 Four people were lightly injured.

-The Houthis have targeted Israel throughout the war in solidarity with Palestinians in Gaza, raising their profile as the last member of Iran’s self-described “Axis of Resistance” capable of launching regular attacks on Israel.
+The Houthis have targeted Israel throughout the war in solidarity with Palestinians in the Gaza Strip, raising their profile as the last member of Iran’s self-described “Axis of Resistance” capable of launching regular attacks on Israel.

 The U.S. military under President Donald Trump has launched an intensified campaign of airstrikes targeting the Houthis since March 15.

-Associated Press writers Jon Gambrel in Dubai and Julia Frankel in Jerusalem contributed to this report.
+Gambrell contributed from Dubai.
+Julia Frankel in Jerusalem and Melanie Lidman in Tel Aviv, Israel, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.